Sriram24-sri/Presentation-Controller/README.md

 # Presentation-Controller
-This Project Aims to control presentation with the help of Hand Gesture Moovements.
+This Project Aims to control presentation with the help of Hand Gesture Movements.